zack-shoylev/devsite/source/_posts/2013-08-13-bookstore-for-ipython-notebooks.markdown

 # Closing up

-IPython notebook is a wonderful tool and I'm really happy to have a way to save my notebooks automagically, publish them on the CDN, and provide nbviewer links.
+IPython notebook is a wonderful tool and I'm really happy we have a way to save our notebooks automagically, publish them on the CDN, and provide nbviewer links.

 Happy Computing!